dillfitz/LHCb_HFjets/Bjets/README.md

 ## Description of important scripts
 **Note:** All scripts that are run to produce the final results are shown for informational purposes, but in practice, convenient scripts that streamline the analysis are used.
 See the **analysis workflow** section for details
 - **`MCMakeVarTree.C`**: Used to create slimmed down TTrees from the DaVinci output for truth MC.
-Each entry of the resulting tree corresponds to a B-jet candidate.
+Each entry of the resulting tree corresponds to a B-jet candidate
   ```bash
   # Create truth MC TTrees
   root -l -b -q "MCMakeVarTree.C(-1, 61590)"